 Barbados also has one of the oldest horse race tracks in the world, the Garrison Savannah.
 Situated just outside of Bridgetown, locals and tourists mix on race day as excitement builds.
 In fact a visit here is on our list of the best things to do in Barbados!

-Both countries will provide a treat for your taste-buds, but with a very different focus.
+Both destinations will provide a treat for your taste-buds, but with a very different focus.

 Hawaiian food is truly unique, combining Polynesian, European, Japanese and American tastes.